haskell-servant/servant-snap/README.md

 ## Getting started

-We've written a [Getting Started](http://haskell-servant.github.io/getting-started/) guide that introduces the core types and features of servant.
+We've written a [tutorial](http://haskell-servant.github.io/tutorial/) that introduces the core types and features of servant.
 After this article, you should be able to write your first servant webservices, learning the rest from the haddocks' examples.

 ## Repositories and Haddocks